Generation €uro Students’ Award

 The proposal and presentation must be submitted by email before 12:00 p.m.
 (CET) on March 18, 2026.

-The presentation and defense will take place at the Banco de España headquarters in Madrid.
+The presentation and defense is expected to take place on April 17 at the Banco de España headquarters in Madrid.

 A panel of experts will choose the winner, as well as the first and second runners-up.